Velocidex/velociraptor-docs/content/vql_reference/popular/execve/_index.md

 https://docs.velociraptor.app/docs/extending_vql/#using-external-tools

+### Notes

-NOTE: The plugin receives an array of arguments which are passed to the `execve()` system call as an array (on Windows they are properly escaped into a command line).
+The plugin receives an array of arguments which are passed to the `execve()` system call as an array (on Windows they are properly escaped into a command line).
 This means that you do not need to escape or quote any special characters in the command.